rfcx/arbimon/apps/cli/README.md

 CLI scripts to be run locally or as CRON jobs

-## Getting started

-1. Config .env file as describe in `example.env`

 ## Modes

 During local testing, some scripts automatically limit queries to reduce load on 3rd-party APIs -- you will see a banner: